National University of Study and Research in Law: Moot Court Committee

-The Moot Court Committee (MCC) of National University Of Study And Research in Law, Ranchi (NUSRL) was established in the year 2011 with Dr. K. Syamala as its chairperson.
-The Moot Court Association has been constantly receiving overwhelming response for participation in various moot court competitions.
-The university is also excelling in various National Moot Court Competitions.
+The Moot Court Committee of the National University of Study and Research in Law (NUSRL), Ranchi, was established in 2011 with Dr. K. Syamala as its chairperson.
+The committee has organized and participated in several national moot court competitions.
+Dr. K. Syamala continues to lead the Moot Court Committee, working alongside faculty and student members.

-The MCC, NUSRL is currently headed and chaired by Dr. K. Syamala, along with faculty and student members.
-The MCC organized the 1st NUSRL National Trial Advocacy Competition, 2015 which saw participation of 18 law universities from India.
-After the successful completion of the first edition, National University of Study & Research in Law, Ranchi organized the 2nd NUSRL National Trial Advocacy Competition, 2017.
+The Moot Court Committee organized the 1st NUSRL National Trial Advocacy Competition in 2015, which included participants from 18 law universities across India.
+Following the inaugural event, the university hosted the 2nd NUSRL National Trial Advocacy Competition in 2017 and the 3rd edition from 17 to 20 May 2018.
+These events have attracted participation from various law schools nationwide.

-The 3rd edition of NUSRL National Trial Advocacy Competition was held from May 17–20, 2018 which witnessed a great participation from different law schools all across the country.

-The MCC also organizes the O.P.
+In addition to the trial advocacy competitions, the Moot Court Committee also organizes the O.P.
 Jalan Memorial National Taxation Moot Court Competition.
-The first edition was held from March 31, 2016 - April 2, 2016 and second edition from March 16–18, 2018.
+The first edition of this competition took place from 31 March to 2 April 2016, with the second edition occurring from 16 to 18 March 2018.

+The Recruitment and Placement Committee

+This committee is the official body at NUSRL that overlooks and coordinates the recruitment of the graduating batch of students in the University.
+The RPC, composed of final year students, works under the supervision of Faculty Convenors to develop a robust platform for the interaction of prospective recruiters and the interested students.
+For efficient functioning, the RPC consists of three teams- Placement Coordination Team (PCT), Industrial Relations Team (IRT), and Alumni Relations Team (ART).
+The teams work in concert to assist the recruitment process and organize webinars, interactive talks and skill development workshops in collaboration with key industry experts.
+Lokesh Mewara and Piyush Singh are the committee members of this committee.

-Centre for Research in Intellectual Property Right (IPR)
+Centre for Research in Intellectual Property Right

-The Centre was founded in response to an escalating need felt by scientists, lawyers, technologists and companies.
+The centre was founded in response to an escalating need felt by scientists, lawyers, technologists and companies.
 The object is to gain a thoughtful knowledge in patent, trademarks, design and copyright law.
 More in meticulous the CSRIPR wishes to gain a better insight and glimpse into new and evolving areas of intellectual property law (such as the protection of software, semi-conductor products and biotechnological inventions, standardisation and technology transfers) and the general problems of patents, trademarks, designs and copyright.
 To achieve these objects the CSRIPR has organized a manifold of activities on an interdisciplinary level.
 The CSRIPR has organized various seminars and conference relating to the field of IPR.
 The Director of the centre is Dr. M.R.S Murthy.